Having time together to share experiences, reflect, move our bodies, question, and create is critical to women's wellbeing.

 Avia Moore (pronounced Ah-VEE-ah more) grew up in the British Columbia folk arts scene.
 With a life-time of festival experience, she is known for her dedication, creativity, and enthusiasm.
 Avia has danced all of her life; she teaches Yiddish dance at festivals around the world and is one of organizers of Brooklyn Contra.
 She loves designing experiences and curating arts programming and has worked extensively as a creative producer with festivals and cultural organizationsacross North America as well as on individual artistic projects in North America and Europe.
 She also moonlights as a photographer and graphic designer.

-What has she been up to recently?
-Avia is currently loving being a PhD student in the Theatre and Performance Studies program at York University (Toronto).
+Avia is a PhD student in the Theatre and Performance Studies program at York University (Toronto).
 Weaving together performance theory, cultural memory, and cultural policy, her research examines the ways in which heritage and traditional cultures are performed on modern stages and in contemporary life.